weiillen/multimodal-volatility-forecasting/README.md

 See [`REPRODUCIBILITY.md`](REPRODUCIBILITY.md) for the original run order, generated intermediate files, environment requirements, and known reproducibility constraints.

-## Important publication note

-The archive contains full financial-news article text and a team report with names and email addresses.
-Dataset redistribution rights and price-data provenance are not documented in the supplied files.
-Review [`DATA_AND_PUBLICATION_NOTES.md`](DATA_AND_PUBLICATION_NOTES.md) before making the repository public.

 ## Scope and limitations